 - I build high performing teams rapidly.

-- I run purposeful, engaging and relevant meetings and staff and colleagues love contributing and we all see rapid progress.
+- I run purposeful, engaging and relevant meetings.
+Staff and colleagues love contributing and we all see rapid progress.

 There are six steps that underpin achieving any outcome: